Sunday, August 23, 2026

 Hint 1tap to reveal

-It was introduced in the Alola region (Generation 7).
+It was introduced in the Paldea region (Generation 9).

 Hint 2tap to reveal

-Its name is 8 letters long and starts with the letter "N".
+Its name is 11 letters long and starts with the letter "F".

 Hint 3tap to reveal